CECT: Controllable Ensemble CNN and Transformer for COVID-19 Image Classification: Materials and Methods

 \subsection{Datasets}

 We evaluate CECT on the COVID-19 radiography dataset and the COVIDx CXR-3 dataset.
 The COVID-19 radiography dataset is collected by researchers from Qatar University and the University of Dhaka together with their collaborators.
-There are 3616 COVID-positive and 10192 COVID-negative images in the COVID-19 radiography dataset.
-The COVIDx CXR-3 dataset is a chest X-ray dataset collected from 16,648 patients at different locations.
-There are 30386 images in the dataset and the dataset is composed of two parts.
-The first part is for training and validation with 29986 images, while the second part is for testing and is composed of 400 images.
-For the first part, 15994 images are labeled as positive while 13992 images are labeled as negative.
-Regarding the second part, 200 images are labeled as positive and the remaining 200 images are labeled as negative.
+There are 3616 COVID-positive and 10192 COVID-negative images in the dataset.
+The COVIDx CXR-3 dataset is a chest X-ray dataset collected from 16648 patients at different locations.
+There are a total of 30386 images in the COVIDx CXR-3 dataset composed of two parts.
+The first part consists of 29986 images for training and validation, with 15994 labeled as positive and 13992 labeled as negative.
+The second part contains 400 images for testing, evenly split with 200 positive and 200 negative images.
 Illustration images from the two datasets can be found in \cref{fig1}.